What Do Waiter or Waitress Do?

 How Long Does it Take to Become a Waiter or Waitress?

 Below are examples of industries where Waiters and Waitresses work:

-Those interested in being a Waiter or Waitress may also be interested in:
+Those thinking about becoming a Waiter or Waitress might also be interested in the following careers:

 Those who work as a Waiter or Waitress sometimes switch careers to one of these choices:

 |Request Info||Southern New Hampshire University You have goals.
 Southern New Hampshire University can help you get there.
 Whether you need a bachelor's degree to get into a career or want a master's degree to move up in your current career, SNHU has an online program for you.
 Find your degree from over 200 online programs.
 Learn More >|